waikereru/waikereru.github.io/_posts/2023-01-17-farewell-to-jeremy.md

 A very sad start to 2023.

-Waikereru is mourning the loss of founder Jeremy Salmond, who has contributed so much to the Ecosanctuary - toil, sweat, tears, its quality of design and endless jokes and laughter.
+Waikereru is mourning the loss of its founder Jeremy Salmond, who has contributed so much to the Ecosanctuary - blood, toil, tears and sweat, fine design and endless jokes and laughter.

 He has been laid to rest beneath a tree at Waikereru, looking out at Motukeo, and watching over his favourite place.